Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

     After following the above steps to set up your template VM, you can then publish your lab.
 Students will be able to directly connect to the Fedora Docker container on their assigned VM by creating the SSH tunnel and then using a GUI desktop client, such as X2Go.
 To do this, students will also need to follow the steps outlined above on their local computer.

 2. Remember to stop your VM when you are done.

-## Next steps
-This sample showed how you can use Docker images in your lab.
-Although we showed using Fedora with Docker, the same idea can be applied to other types of Docker images.
-If you choose to create custom Docker images, you may also want to look at how to back up your Docker images in [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).
-In addition, we encourage you to look at the [Big Data Analytics](https://docs.microsoft.com/azure/lab-services/classroom-labs/class-type-big-data-analytics) class type which shows another example of using Docker.